Cordele Worker’s Compensation Lawyers

 Workplace injuries are common in all industries requiring extensive manual labor.
 They can range from being simple accidents producing typically recoverable injuries to serious injuries that can result in long-term physical problems and worker disability.
 The workers comp system in Georgia is designed to handle all of the these claims in the same fashion, as workers comp restricts injured workers from suing employers for general damages when the employer is operating within the law in exchange for immediate medical treatment and replaced wages while being unable to work.
 The system works well when all parties are in agreement that the injury is valid and reported in compliance with the rules and regulations of the program.
 However, that does not mean that workers compensation insurance providers cannot be difficult when it is time to pay benefits.
 And, there may be instances when an employer does not carry insurance.
-These are the types of cases that always require the expertise of an experienced Cordele GA workers comp lawyer who can investigate case particulars and represent the case to the Georgia SBWC.
+These are the types of cases that always require the expertise of experienced Cordele Worker’s Compensation Lawyers who can investigate case particulars and represent the case to the Georgia SBWC.

 Denied Workers Comp Claims

 A denial for a workers comp claim is not unusual on the first submission.
 There are a variety of reasons this may happen, including objections from both employers and workers comp insurance providers, but the state board may also decline the application based on specific criteria.
 Examples of reasons a claim may be denied are:

 - Expired Injury Reporting Time

 - Expired Claim Filing Period

 - Exempt Injury

 These are just a few of the reasons a claim may be denied initially when being submitted without experienced legal counsel.
 These are also the types of denials that could potentially be instated on appeal after retaining experienced Cordele Worker’s Compensation Lawyers who understand what information can be effective when presenting a claim in the appeals process.
 Many times denials are made on borderline or technical issues without due consideration of the facts, which are exactly what a comprehensive workers comp attorney will stress.